fortheusers/hb-appstore/README.md

 docker run -v $(pwd):/code -it registry.gitlab.com/4tu/spheal /bin/bash -c "cd /code && make $PLATFORM"
 ```

 Depending on which platform you chose, `appstore.nro` or `appstore.rpx` should now be sitting in the cloned directory.
+When building for Wii U, an `appstore.wuhb` file will also be present.

 If you are using an M1 Mac, you may have more luck running [dependency_helper.sh](https://gitlab.com/4TU/spheal/-/blob/master/dependency_helper.sh) inside of an arm64 ubuntu container, or trying the platform-specific instructions below.